 I was able to pay through PayPal.
 Now that I set up my payment method, I will be able to use it each time I launch the app, without logging into my PayPal account again.

 My only gripe with her error was that I needed to go back through all my search results and find a replacement shirt.
 I ended up finding another shirt from the same seller.
 Even though she’d made the mistake, I was impressed by how quickly and personally she’d communicated with me.
-It was a real mom-to-mom moment, because I can imagine my absent-minded “mom brain” making a similar mistake.
+It was a real parent-to-parent moment, as I can imagine my absent-minded “mom brain” making a similar mistake.

 Still, the clothes were affordable, and many were brand names that were in great condition.
-For example, the Wrangler shirt I bought for my son was new with tags, and was about 10 dollars cheaper than buying it new from the retailer.
+For example, the Wrangler shirt I bought for my son was new with tags, and was about $10 cheaper than buying it new from the retailer.
 Most of all, there was a value in the feeling of knowing I was doing my part to reduce my carbon footprint — along with that warm, fuzzy feeling of sharing in the circle of life with my fellow moms and their kiddos.

 Besides the items themselves, I received a handwritten note from the user who had mishandled my previous order, thanking me for my purchase, and saying she hopes my “young man” will enjoy his shirt.
 It was a simple gesture, but it made me smile, and contributed to the sense of Kidizen having a personalized feel that’s missing from most online shopping sites.